Love Island Australia’s Vanessa Sierra Joli Has Already Dated A Reality Star

-If Vanessa Sierra Joli’s face looks familiar, that’s because it is.
+Chances are you’ve seen Vanessa Sierra Joli’s face before.
 The 24-year-old businesswoman from Sydney dated Married At First Sight star Dan Webb earlier this year.

 Their brief romance came after Dan’s very public split with MAFS co-star Jessika Power.
 She then went on to date Jessika’s brother, Rhyce Power.